Communication (CM)

 This course emphasizes group fieldwork, along with individual responsibilities through various roles and stages of production, while also highlighting the importance of pre- and post-production elements.
 Students will learn how to collaboratively develop, produce, and complete digital projects with a range and flexibility of topics from journalism to filmmaking.

 As a key graduation requirement, students will work in a professional setting where they experience the practical applications related to their academic studies.
-Students are expected to spend a total of 120 hours in the workplace (i.e., 40 hours per credit hour) and successfully complete all required internship coursework.
+For three credits, students are expected to spend a total of 120 hours in the workplace (i.e., 40 hours per credit hour) and successfully complete all required internship coursework.
+This course may be offered for 0-6 credits and is repeatable for additional credit.

 Prerequisite(s): Junior or senior status and approval of academic advisor.